-LCPL is proposing to re-develop the property to accommodate the construction of a new waterfront community, which will be separated into districts that will include residential areas, mixed use buildings (mid-rise buildings with ground-related commercial and cultural uses), open space, employment areas and roads.
+LCPL is proposing to redevelop the former Lakeview Generating Station site to accommodate a new waterfront community.
+Lakeview Village will be separated into districts that will include residential areas, mixed use buildings (mid-rise buildings with ground-related commercial and cultural uses), open space, natural heritage system, employment areas and roads.

-Due to the proximity of the proposed re-development to the Significant Natural Area, it is the City's policy to require an EIS demonstrating that the re-development does not negatively impact upon the adjacent natural features and functions.
-Beacon was retained by LCPL to prepare an EIS in support of their applications for a Draft Plan of Subdivision.
+Due to the proximity of the proposed redevelopment to components of the City's Natural Heritage System (i.e. Lake Ontario shoreline, Serson Creek and Woodland LV2) it is the City's policy to require an EIS demonstrating that the redevelopment does not negatively impact upon the adjacent natural features and functions.